-When the Referee calls, "Time!", Athletes must be in their throwing boxes; SAs, ROs and Coaches/CAs are to be in their designated areas."
+When the Referee calls, "Time!", Athletes slated to play must be in their throwing boxes; SAs, ROs and Coaches/CAs are to be in their designated areas."
 Penalty: a yellow card for delaying a match (ref.: 15.9.4).
+Opposing athletes must be behind their own throwing box, "ready to play" for when the paddle colour changes.
+All items required for play during the end must be inside their own throwing box or firmly placed on the wheelchair. (e.g. Balls and ramp extensions)